-Capital Funding Funding provided to school jurisdictions for school building projects
+Capital Funding Funding provided to school jurisdictions for school building projects in accordance with Education's approved budget schedule.

 Code Requirements The minimum requirements for construction defined by the Alberta be expanded or contracted by the addition or removal of modular classrooms.